mdimitrov97/IndividualProject/minutes.md

 ## Week 8
 Question - which optimizer to use
 Autoencoders use Adam so how is that going to translate in the model?
+We looked at the performance of the scaled model on the FashionMNIST dataset.

 ## Week 9
 Progress - all models using Adam, scaling losses improves performance